Redot-Engine/redot-docs/tutorials/xr/openxr_hand_tracking.rst

 This includes SteamVR, Meta Quest (currently native only but Meta link support is likely coming), and hopefully soon others as well.

-The hand tracking implementation in Godot has been standardized around the Godot Humanoid Skeleton and works both in OpenXR and WebXR.
+The hand tracking implementation in redot has been standardized around the redot Humanoid Skeleton and works both in OpenXR and WebXR.
 The instructions below will thus work in both environments.

 In order to use the hand tracking API with OpenXR you first need to enable it.